The Lamperti representation of real-valued self-similar Markov processes: Examples

-In \cite{Yano10} symmetric L\'evy processes conditioned to avoid zero were studied.
-One of the main results in \cite{Yano10} can be stated as follows.
+In Yano \cite{Yano10} symmetric L\'evy processes conditioned to avoid zero were studied.
+One of the main results in Yano \cite{Yano10} can be stated as follows.
 Let $X$ be a L\'evy process with characteristic exponent $\psi$.
-Consider the following assumptions \begin{enumerate} \item[\textbf{H.1}] The origin is regular for itself and $X$ is not a compound Poisson process.
+Consider the following assumptions \begin{longlist}[{H.1}] \item[{H.1}] The origin is regular for itself and $X$ is not a compound Poisson process.